Leeton, New South Wales: Attractions

-Leeton has a number of town landmarks, including the Roxy Theatre, War Memorial, Madonna Place, St Peter's Church, and the historic Hydro Motor Inn which are located in the centre of town.
-The Burley Griffin water towers located on Chelmsford Place are an iconic feature of the town.
+Leeton has a number of town landmarks, including the Roxy Theatre, War Memorial, Madonna Place, St Peter's Church and The Burley Griffin water towers.

 Outdoors

-The Ramsar-listed Fivebough and Tuckerbil Wetlands as well as the nearby Murrumbidgee River and Murrumbidgee Valley National Park provide ample opportunities for bush-walking and birdwatching.
+The Ramsar-listed Fivebough and Tuckerbil Wetlands as well as the nearby Murrumbidgee River and Murrumbidgee Valley National Park provide ample opportunities for bushwalking and birdwatching.

-Food and wine

-Restaurants and eateries available in Leeton include The Village Restaurant, Benvenuti Restaurant, Chan's Chinese Restaurant, Crate Cafe, The Coffee Tree, Mick's Bakehouse, Pages on Pine Restaurant and Grill, Leeton Soldiers Club, Henry's Chung Hing Chinese Restaurant, Hotel Leeton, L&D Bowling Club, Wade Hotel, and La Fresco Cafe.

-Leeton is also home to two award-winning wineries, Lillipilly Estate Wines and Toorak Winery.
-Both wineries use locally grown grapes to create their wine, and each feature a cellar-door where customers can sample and purchase their products.
-Together, they offer a selection of red and white wines, as well as Botrytis dessert wines and fortified wines.

-Retail

-Leeton's main shopping areas include Pine Avenue and Kurrajong Avenue, as well as the town's two shopping complexes, Leeton Market Plaza (opened in 2006) and the Woolworths Complex on Wamoon Avenue.
-Other retailers include: Best & Less, Aldi, The Reject Shop, IGA, St. Vincent de Paul's and McDonald's.
-Target Country closed its Leeton branch in January 2021.

 Media

-Leeton has its own newspaper known as The Irrigator (formerly known as The Murrumbidgee Irrigator) which is released throughout the region on Tuesday and Friday.
-Leeton also has influences on the Star FM (99.7) and 2RG radio stations which are based in Griffith.
+Leeton's town newspaper The Irrigator (formerly known as The Murrumbidgee Irrigator) is released throughout the region on Saturday.
+Local radio stations are ABC Riverina on 100.6 FM, Star FM on 99.7 FM and 2RG.
 WIN Television also broadcasts the local news of the Riverina on weeknights.

 Sport

-The Leeton Greens play rugby league in the Group 20 Rugby League competition, and have won eight premierships.
-The club was founded in the 1920s, and play on Leeton No 1 Oval.
+The Leeton Greens play rugby league in the Group 20 Rugby League competition and have won eight premierships.
+The club was founded in the 1920s and play on Leeton No 1 Oval.
 They are the current reigning premiers as of 2022.

-The Leeton-Whitton Crows play Australian rules football in the Riverina Football League, and were formed by a merger of the Leeton Redlegs and Whitton-Yanco Tigers in 1995.
+The Leeton-Whitton Crows play Australian rules football in the Riverina Football League and were formed by a merger of the Leeton Redlegs and Whitton-Yanco Tigers in 1995.
 They won their first premiership since the merger in 2017, breaking a 39-year premiership drought.

-Leeton United Football Club play soccer in the Griffith District Football Association, and were formed in 1962.
+Leeton United Football Club play soccer in the Griffith District Football Association and were formed in 1962.

 Notable citizens

-Notable citizens originating from Leeton include former deputy leader of the Australian Labor Party and current federal MP for the NSW seat of Barton Linda Burney, Australian Labor Party Senator John Faulkner; Three time Olympic swimmer (Barcelona 1992, Atlanta 1996, Sydney 2000) and seven times Commonwealth Games gold medallist Matthew Dunn;